rticommunity/rticonnextdds-examples/examples/custom_transport/README.txt

 Concept
 -------

-Connext DDS interacts with the underlying network/communications transport via a RTI Pluggable Transport API (PT API).
+RTI Connext DDS interacts with the underlying network/communications transport via a RTI Pluggable Transport API (PT API).
 The PT API sits in the protocol stack below the DDS Protocol (DDS-RTPS) layer.
 It is used for sending and receiving all the information between DomainParticipants.